cgrhyu/cgrhyu.github.io/publications/2023-learning-human-like.md

 ## System Overview
 ![](../assets/publications/2023-learning-human-like/overview-human-like.png)
-Input of the policy is an observation, which is composed of rigid body states and muscle states of our fullbody model (284 dim).
+Input of the policy is an observation, which is composed of rigid body states and muscle states of our fullbody model (284 dim). <br>
 Output of the policy is an action, which is muscle activation used for controlling our musculoskeletal humanoid via muscle-actuated simulation (120 dim).

 ## Reinforcement Learning